 How the Company applies it

-Page 15 of the Company’s Annual Report for the period ended 31 March 2023 sets out its principal strategy, which is to focus on continuing to grow the business across the two business divisions of Wealth Management and Capital Markets, with the ultimate objective of becoming the corporate broker of choice in the small and mid-cap company segment and a leading advice-driven wealth management service provider to retail clients.
+Page 5 of the Company’s Annual Report for the period ended 31 March 2024 sets out its principal strategy, which is to focus on continuing to grow the business across the remaining business division of WM with the ultimate objective of becoming the leading advice-driven WM service provider to retail clients, now that the CM division has been sold.

 How it should be applied